 Paying student-athletes turns them into professionals and sullies the purity of amateur athletic competition.
 Student-athletes are students first and foremost, attending college primarily to receive an education and secondarily to compete in their sport.
 College students should participate in sports for the love of the game, not for financial gain, following the long-forgotten credo held dear by Olympic athletes.

 Title IX stipulates that colleges must provide equal opportunities for male and female athletes.
 Does this rule apply to payment structures, too, though?
 Would a university have to pay female athletes in aggregate the same amount as their male counterparts?
 Not necessarily — but a school would be required to ensure that female athletes receive proportionate opportunities for scholarships.

-And now the Supreme Court has become involved.
-In a unanimous decision issued on June 21, the Court ruled the NCAA cannot bar universities from making education-related payments to student-athletes.
+In a unanimous decision issued on June 21, 2021, the Supreme Court ruled the NCAA cannot bar universities from making education-related payments to student-athletes.